Martinjoh1/Ticket-Maker/README.md

 ## Errors and Constraints
 *You'll complete this part at the end of the project.*

-Every program has bugs.
+Printing: Printing the ticket using a printer is the hartdest Every program has bugs.
 Use this section to create a bullet list of all known errors and deficiencies that remain in your product.
 Also, list any constraints that must exist for your product to work